 But there is hope…

-By reducing the use of pesticides we can once again turn our hedgerows back into a haven for our native wildlife.
-Research suggests that if all UK farming were to organic, pesticide use would drop by 98%1.
-Quite simply, by choosing to support organic farming you are choosing a farming system that helps reduce the disruption of our environment by working with nature.
+By reducing the use of pesticides, we can turn our hedgerows back into a haven for our native wildlife.
+Research suggests that if all UK farming were to organic, pesticide use would drop by 98%.